-Use of Estimates, Assumptions and Judgements
+Use of Estimates, Assumptions and Judgments

-The preparation of the financial statements requires management to make estimates, assumptions and judgements that affect the application of accounting policies and the reported amounts of assets, liabilities, income, expenses, and the related disclosures.
-Estimates and underlying assumptions required under IFRS are best estimates undertaken in accordance with the applicable standard and are reviewed on a continuous basis.
+The preparation of the financial statements requires management to make estimates, assumptions and judgments that affect the application of accounting policies and the reported amounts of assets, liabilities, income, expenses and the related disclosures.
+Estimates and underlying assumptions required under IFRS are best estimates undertaken in accordance with the applicable standard and are reviewed on a continual basis.

-The use of estimates and assumptions have been made in the following areas: income taxes, deferred tax assets and liabilities, fair values of financial instruments, allowance for credit losses, measurement of provisions, the useful life of property, equipment, intangible assets, defined benefit plans and the fair value less costs to sell of assets held for sale.
+The use of estimates and assumptions have been made in the following areas: income taxes, deferred tax assets and liabilities; fair values of financial instruments; allowance for credit losses, measurement of provisions, the useful life of property, equipment, intangible assets, defined benefit plans and the fair value less costs to sell of assets held for sale.
 Actual results may differ significantly from these estimates and the impact of any such differences will be recorded in future periods.

-Critical Judgements
+Critical Judgments

-The preparation of the financial statements requires management to make critical judgements that affect the carrying amounts of certain assets, liabilities, income, expenses, and the related disclosures during the year.
-Critical judgements have been made in the following areas: impairment of non-financial and financial assets, allowance for credit losses, valuation of financial instruments, lease classification, consolidation of Special Purpose Entities ("SPES"), and accounting for investments in associates.
+The preparation of the financial statements requires management to make critical judgments that affect the carrying amounts of certain assets, liabilities, income, expenses, and the related disclosures during the year.
+Critical judgments have been made in the following areas: impairment of non-financial and financial assets, allowance for credit losses, valuation of financial instruments, lease classification, consolidation of Special Purpose Entities ("SPES"), and accounting for investments in associates.

-For the year ended October 31, 2013 (Canadian \$ thousands, except per share amounts)
+Notes to Consolidated Financial Statements For the year ended October 31, 2014 (Canadian \$ thousands, except per share amounts)